PhysiCell-Tools/python-loader/man/TUTORIAL.md

 make_gif(0.2)
 ```

-Translate physicells svg images into an mp4 movie:\
+Translate physicells svg images into a mp4 movie:\
 Movies can only be generated for already existing jpeg, png, or tiff moves!\
 By default jpegs files will be used to generat the movie.\
 If png or tiff files should be used as source, then this have to be explicite stated.\